mrpancakes/bootcamp-homework/README.md

 * Added some spacing bewteen the content and benefits sections in the html to easily discern the different sections.

-* Update the footer div to use the footer element, and updated the names of the css classes accordingly.
+* Updated the footer div to use the footer element, and updated the names of the css classes accordingly.

+* Added meaningful comments to the CSS.

 ## Live Page & Mock Up